sjwoodman/eventing/docs/spec/overview.md

 See [Kind: Channel](spec.md#kind-channel).

-## ClusterProvisioner
+## Provisioner

-**ClusterProvisioners** are responsible for maintainig a catalog of available _Sources_ and _Channels_ and realizing them when required.
+**ClusterProvisioners** are responsible for realizing _Sources_ and _Channels_ when required.
+Collectively they define the set of _Sources_ and _Channels_ which can be deployed into Knative.
-ClusterProvisioners are not required to instantiate all dependent resources of a _Source_ or a _Channel_ but may instead interact with external systems.
+_ClusterProvisioners_ are not required to instantiate all dependent resources of a _Source_ or a _Channel_ but may instead interact with pre-existing systems.
 For example, the provisioner of a _Channel_ may interact with a message broker to create the required messaging endpoints, such as GC PubSub topics, rather than instantiating the message broker itself.

-_Sources_ and _Channels_ reference a ClusterProvisioner and can supply input arguments, eg. the URL of a message broker that a _Source_ will consume messages from.
+_Sources_ and _Channels_ reference a _ClusterProvisioner_ and can supply input arguments, eg. the URL of a message broker that a _Source_ will consume messages from.
-These arguments are validated against a JSON Schema that the ClusterProvisioner can hold.
+In future, the _ClusterProvisioner_ may provide defaults for arguments and validate arguments against a JSON Schema that it holds.
-The JSON Schema is also able to supply cluster wide defaults for the resources they create.

-As an example, consider a _Source_ which connects Knative Eventing to an extenal email system.
+As an example, consider a _Source_ which connects Knative Eventing to an external email system.
-The developer of this _Source_ would write the application code for connecting via a suitable protocol (IMAP, SMTP, POP3,...) and package this into a container.
+In order to achieve this a developer would write the application code for connecting via a suitable protocol (IMAP, SMTP, POP3,...) and package this into an image.
-They would also write a _ClusterProvisioner_ which is able to deploy the container into Kubernetes.
+They would also create a _ClusterProvisioner_ which is capable of deploying the image into Kubernetes (for simple _Sources_ generic _ClusterProvisioners_ may be available).
+The _ClusterProvisioner_ can now be used to provision the _Source_ by other users.
-When a user provisions the _EmailSource_ they would provide connection arguments which the _ClusterProvisioner_ will use to configure the _Source_ (eg. mail servers, credentials, etc.).
-They can optionally supply a reference to an existing _Channel_ but if this is empty a new one will be created using the cluster/namespace defaults.
+When a user deploys the _Source_ they can provide connection arguments which the _ClusterProvisioner_ will use to configure the image (eg. mail servers, credentials, etc.).
+When deploying the _Source_ an optional reference to an existing _Channel_ can be specified but if this is empty a new one will be created using the cluster/namespace defaults.

 _ClusterProvisioners_ do not directly handle events.
-One ClusterProvisioner may be able to realize multiple _Channels_ and _Sources_ - they are 1:N.
+One _ClusterProvisioner_ must be able to realize multiple _Channels_ or _Sources_ - they are 1:N.

 For more details, see [Kind: ClusterProvisioner](#kind-clusterprovisioner)